lescx/tidal-dl/README.md

 If you really like this project and want to say thank you, you can [buy Yaronzz a coffee](https://www.buymeacoffee.com/yaronzz).
 He will thank you personally every morning!

-Please consider leaving a star start if you use this script.
+Please consider leaving a star if you use this script.

 ## Contributors